Khaled-Alsharif/Khaled-Alsharif.github.io/index.md

 ## Curriculum Vitae
-A copy of my C.V. could be found through this [link](assets/KhaledSerag.pdf)
+A copy of my C.V. could be obtained through this [link](assets/KhaledSerag.pdf)